elenalind/HackerRankStuff/README.md

-# Mark-and-Toys
+# My HackerRank solutions

-A solution to Mark and Toys challenge from hackerrank using loops only, no other data structures than a list
+Adding here some of my solutions to the hackerrank challenges